flatpak/flat-manager/README.md

 Building client
 ==================

-repo-manager contains a python3 based client that can be used to talk to the server.
+flat-manager contains a python3 based client that can be used to talk to the server.
 To run this you need python 3 as well as the aiohttp packages, installed via pip or the distribution packages.
 On fedora this can be installed by: